Ashutoshmali67/ml-project/README.md

  8.find the ROC Curve

-Result -:
+Result -
-The maximum accuracy got as 79.02 % by using Logistic Regression.

-Conclusion-

-1. from above graphs we conclude that employees having 1 or 2 years experience leave therir job.
+The maximum accuracy got as 78.67 % by using gradient boosting Classifier . but we dont got proper f1-score hence we use smote (Synthetic Minority Oversampling Technique). by using this we got better f1 score aand maximum accuracy got as 79.09 % by using gradient boosting Classifier .

+ Conclusion -

+ 1. from small company size and having experience of junior and middle experience employees leaving the job , to find the new   job

+2. male employees leaves their job more as compare to female employees.

-2. employees working in public sector and NGO they may not be leave their job while employees working in Early Stage Startup   may be  leave their job .
+4. most of the employees from early stage startup leave their job while employees work in public sector and , NGO have least   count of leave the job .